 NOTE 3: As described in TS 23.501 [3], the User Location Information may enable the AMF to determine whether the UE is allowed to operate at its present location.
 Special Mapped Cell IDs or TACs may be used to indicate areas outside the serving PLMN's country.

 The gNB reports the broadcasted TAC(s) of the selected PLMN to the AMF as part of ULI.
 In case the gNB knows the UE's location information, the gNB may determine the TAI the UE is currently located in and provide that TAI to the AMF as part of ULI.

+To support the intended service area of a broadcast service (e.g. MBS broadcast) in case the satellite footprint covers a larger area, the intended service area may be in a form of cell ID list, TAI list, geographical area or any combination as defined in TS 38.413 [26].

+Editor’s Note: The above paragraphs may be further reformulated.

 NEXT CHANGE